Fanny Jackson Coppin School: History

 Kristen Graham of The Philadelphia Inquirer wrote that circa 2009 the school had a "tough reputation", a previously smaller student body, and constant interaction with the police; it improved after Lisa Ciaranca Kaplan became the principal.

 In 2013 Albert Stumm of the Passyunk Post stated that by that year the school had "made great progress" due to actions from the principal, who was highly regarded by the parents; in addition, improvement came from the efforts of the Passyunk Square Civic education committee and other neighborhood activists.

 In 2013 the school district passed a severe budget cut which would eliminate the nurse, security monitors, counselors, aides, and secretaries; as well as eliminating funding for the school's rock band and school supplies.
 Stumm stated that there was still the possibility that "an 11th-hour solution" could prohibit the layoffs.

 Kaplan won the 2015 Escalante-Gradillas Prize for Best in Education.
 That year, real estate agents promoted residences within the Jackson attendance zone, using the school as a selling point.

+The school received its current name in 2021.
+All of the members of the school board decided to rename the school.
+After the renaming, Coppin State University made a deal in which graduates of Coppin School may get free tuition at the university.
+The removal of Jackson's name was due to the Trail of Tears and his possession of slaves, and there was a petition asking to remove the name.
+Mallory Falk of WHYY-FM states that Andrew Jackson lacked a "significant connection to Philadelphia."

+In 2022, Coppin K-8 had about 500 students.